Set coherence: basis-independent quantification of quantum coherence

 Importantly both $\rob$ and $\rob_1$ are faithful measures, in the sense that $\rob(\vec{\varrho})=0$ if and only if the set $\vec{\varrho}$ is incoherent, i.e., belongs to $\mathcal{F}_n$.
 While these measures are not convex (see Appendix~\hyperref[app:max]{A}), similarly to the free set $\mathcal{F}_n$, we will see below that they nevertheless have a clear operational meaning.

 In the following we will investigate these measures in various scenarios.
-The max-robustness $\rob$ will be useful for discussing the set-coherence of quantum measurements.
-For sets of states, we will mostly focus our attention on the second measure $\rob_1$.
-It turns out that $\rob_1$ is more convenient to calculate, as we will see below, and it provides a lower bound on $\rob$, since clearly $\rob_1(\vec{\varrho}) \leq \rob(\vec{\varrho})$.
+The max-robustness $\rob$ will be useful for discussing the set coherence of quantum measurements.
+For sets of states, we will focus our attention mostly on the second measure $\rob_1$.
+It turns out that $\rob_1$ is more convenient to calculate, as we will see below, and it provides a lower bound on $\rob$, as clearly $\rob_1(\vec{\varrho}) \leq \rob(\vec{\varrho})$.